pedrog1212/PenguinRobot/README.md

 How to use Penguin:

 1. Build the Robot following the Building Manual "ASSEMBLY STEP BY STEP".
-2. The code is already loaded in the Arduino board.
+2. The code is already loaded on the Arduino board.
 3. Install the phone application "ELEGOO BLE Tool".
 4. Read the instructions about how this phone app is customized.
 5. Put in the customized menu the following messages: